NCBrady/windows-itpro-docs/store-for-business/microsoft-store-for-business-overview.md

 - Curate private store for all employees – A private store can include content you’ve purchased from Microsoft Store for Business, and your line-of-business apps that you’ve submitted to Microsoft Store for Business.
 Apps in your private store are available to all of your employees.
 They can browse the private store and install apps when needed.
 - To use the options above users must be signed in with an Azure AD account on a Windows 10 device.
 Licenses are assigned as individuals install apps.

-**Using a management tool** – For larger organizations that want a greater level of control over how apps are distributed and managed, a management tools provides other distribution options:
+**Using a management tool** – For larger organizations that want a greater level of control over how apps are distributed and managed, a management tool provides other distribution options:
 - Scoped content distribution – Ability to scope content distribution to specific groups of employees.
 - Install apps for employees – Employees are not responsible for installing apps.
-Management tool installs apps for employees.
+A management tool is used to install apps for employees.

 Management tools can synchronize content that has been acquired in the Store for Business.
 If an offline application has been purchased this will also include the app package, license and metadata for the app (like, icons, count, or localized product descriptions).
 Using the metadata, management tools can enable portals or apps as a destination for employees to acquire apps.